• Skip to main content

 two types of french bread to choose from for crostini. the smaller thinner loaf works best for this appetizer

 If you don't work with shrimp too much - no worries.
 It's best to make sure you buy deveined shrimp as a general rule.
-If you're buying it fresh, get it the day of or before you make this.
+If you're buying it fresh, get it the day of or day before you make this.
 If you're buying frozen shrimp, let the bag defrost overnight in the refrigerator.

-An easy way to remember how to peel the shrimp: pinch, pull, peel.
-When you remove the shrimp tail do it with care.
+• When you remove the shrimp tail do it with care.
 You'll want to gently pinch the tail at the furthest end.
 You'll be able to feel that little bit of meat in the tail and we want to keep that.
-Adjust your pinch grip and pull the tail gently off the shrimp while also leaving that tail meat intact.
-The rest of the process is very simple.
-The remaining shell is very easy to peel off from there.

 Crispy crostini is a must-have

-Ah, a sea of shrimp and gorgonzola
+Ah, a sea of warm shrimp & gorgonzola dip

 Get your crostini ready for dipping and spreading!